Community Links Recording Studio

 Peter Roberts recently attended the opening of a new recording studio facility, aimed at providing professional resources for young musicians within the Canning Town area.

-The studio is the brainchild of the Community Links Charity, who has been running its services from the historic 105 Building in East London for over 40 years.
+The studio is the brainchild of the Community Links Charity, who have been running its services from the historic 105 Building in East London for over 40 years.
 Community Links is founded on two principles: to find new solutions to old problems and to deliver them to the whole community.
-The Charity’s plan to renovate their disused Victorian morgue building to create a youth and community recording studio, with generous funding by The Rolling Stones rock band, is a great example of these principles in action.
+The Charity’s plan to renovate their disused Victorian morgue building to create a youth and community recording studio, with generous funding by The Rolling Stones, is a great example of these principles in action.

 Typically, recording studios are purpose built, or their structures undergo significant structural alterations, to meet the stringent acoustic standards required